Spark

 For example, to run a job against Spark 2.1, point this property to the Spark 2.1 directory if the SPARK_HOME environment variable points to an earlier version of Spark.

 Custom Java Home Use to enter a custom Java home directory.
 By default, the origin uses the directory specified in the JAVA_HOME environment variable on the Data Collector machine.
+This property overrides the Data Collector environment variable.

 Required if the environment variable is not set for the Data Collector machine.

+Additional Spark Arguments Additional arguments to pass to Spark.
+Overrides any previous configuration for the specified arguments.
+For a list of available arguments, see the Spark documentation.
 Additional Spark Arguments and Values Additional arguments with values to pass to Spark.
 Overrides any previous configuration for the specified arguments.
 For a list of available arguments, see the Spark documentation.
+Environment Variables Additional environment variables to use.
+Overrides any previous configuration for the specified arguments.
+For a list of valid environment variables, see the Spark documentation. -

-3. Click the Application tab, select the Language used to write the application, and then configure the following properties:
+Language used to write the application, and then

 For applications written in Java or Scala, configure the following properties: